ParkerB1/Chatroom/README.md

 #Chatroom application

-This app is a real-time chatroom that users will be able to join and chat with other in a dynamic environment.
+This app is a real-time chatroom that users will be able to join and chat with others in a dynamic environment.